-Youth Lodge - "My Home on Turtle Island" 519-445-0216 Crisis Line: 519-445-4324 (intake)
+Youth Lodge - "My Home on Turtle Island" t.
+519-445-0216 Call directly for intake.

 35 Sunrise Court, P.O.
-Box 250, Ohsweken, ON, NOA 1M0 The Youth Lodge is an eight bed co-ed residence for youth ages 12-18 experiencing serious difficulties in their lives.
+Box 250, Ohsweken, ON, NOA 1M0 The Youth Lodge is an eight bed co-ed mental health treatment residence for youth ages 12-18.
+It provides a safe place for youth to live and work on healing and life skills while receiving counselling and support www.brantfordnativehousing.com